 We will highlight impacts associated with support for the indirect costs of research, through new reporting approaches for the Incremental Project Grants and the Research Support Fund.
 This funding helps postsecondary institutions maintain the equipment, facilities and administrative support needed to foster a strong, world-class research environment, as well as invest in priority projects to improve the research environment.
 These two programs will support our postsecondary institutions as they adapt and adjust to new models of research, the development of which is being accelerated by COVID-19.
-We will also support the community by administering the new tri-agency Canada Research Continuity Emergency Fund, announced in May 2020.
+We will also support the community by administering the tri-agency Canada Research Continuity Emergency Fund.
 The Fund provides an additional \$450 million in federal government funding to ensure that academic research staff can keep their jobs, safeguard their research, and continue their important work after the crisis ends.

-PROMOTING OPEN SCIENCE AND STEWARDSHIP OF RESEARCH DATA:
+PROMOTING OPEN SCIENCE AND STEWARDSHIP OF RESEARCH DATA

-We will monitor and review the Tri-Agency Open Access Policy on Publications, which promotes access to peer reviewed journal publications arising from agency-supported research.
-We will also launch the tri-agency research data management policy to create a robust environment for data stewardship in Canada.
-SSHRC will also continue to support the platforms that enable access to research publications and data.
-One example is the Pan-Canadian Knowledge Access Initiative begun in 2020, which supprts a dissemination platform for many of Canada's top social sciences and humanities journals.
-Similarly, since 2004 SSHRC and CIHR have funded the Canadian Research Data Centre Network, which ensures researchers across Canada have access to a vast array of social, economic and health microdata provided by Statistics Canada.
+We will monitor and review the Tri-Agency Open Access Policy on Publications, which promotes access to peer-reviewed journal publications arising from agency-supported research.
+We will also support the development of a robust environment for data stewardship in Canada by launching and implementing the Tri-Agency Research Data Management Policy.
+SSHRC will continue to support the platforms that enable access to research publications and data, and will engage with the New Digital Research Infrastructure Organization as it establishes its programming and supports for the research community.